-Short communications.
+Short Communications.
 These should be not more than four printed pages, and should not contain a summary.
 They are appropriate for brief articles, technical notes or methods.
 They are refereed in the same way as full papers.

-Reviews of dairy science.
-These are normally invited, but the editors are always interested to receive suggestions for topics, with or without possible authors.
+Reviews of Dairy Science.
+These are normally invited, but the Editors are always interested to receive suggestions for topics, with or without possible authors.

 References.
 References should be given in the text as Brown & Jones (1987) or (Schmidt, 1985; Nakamura et al. 1989); the first author with et al. is used for papers with three or more authors.
 Where necessary, papers are distinguished as Lenoir (1988a), (Litov et al. 1990a, b).
 When several references appear together in the text, cite them in chronological order, and alphabetically within years.
 The Reference list at the end of the paper, which should begin on a fresh page, is given in strict alphabetical order.
 Each reference should contain authors' names, with initials (in capitals), the year, the title of the paper, the name of the journal in full, the volume and the page range.
 Titles of articles originally published in another language should be given in English translation, and this indicated by the use of square brackets.
-References to books should include the town of publication and the publisher, with editor(s) and volume and edition number where appropriate.
+References to books should include the town of publication and the publisher, with volume and edition number where appropriate.
 Authors should refer to a recent issue for the format of references.
 (Note that the Journal uses the minimum of punctuation.)
 Unpublished work should be given in the text (use authors' initials and surname) and not in the Reference list.
 Authors are reminded that they are responsible for checking references.

 Units.
-SI and metric units should be used whenever possible (see Quantities, Units, Conversion Factors and Nomenclature in Nutritional and Food Sciences, 1971 London: The Royal Society and Specification for SI units and recommendations for the use of their multiples and of certain other units, London: British Standards Institution publication BS 5555).
-Note that cm, 100 g and 100 ml do not form the basis of SI units.
-However, for the present solutions should be given in terms of molarity (M) rather than mol/l, e.g. $0.5 \text{ M-H}2\text{SO}4$.
-Give compositions based on mass or volume as (e.g.) mg/l or mg/kg and not percentage.
+SI and metric units should be used whenever possible (see Quantities, Units, Conversion Factors and Nomenclature in Nutritional and Food Sciences, 1971.
+London: The Royal Society, and Specification for SI units and recommendations for the use of their multiples and of certain other units.
+London: British Standard Institution publication BS 5555).
+Note that, strictly, cm, 100 g and 100 ml do not form the basis of SI units.
+Until SI units are more widely used, the parallel use of familiar units will be accepted.
+Solutions should be given in terms of molarity (M), e.g. $0.5 \text{ M-H}2 \text{SO}4$.
+Preferably give compositions based on mass or volume as (e.g.) mg/l or mg/kg rather than percentage.
 Normality should not be used.
-Buffers should be given clearly, e.g. 30 mM-Tris-50 mM-boric acid buffer, pH 8.0.
+Buffers should be given clearly, c.g.
+30 mM-Tris-50 mM-boric acid buffer, pH 8·0.